rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 In order to transform a mesh or part of the mesh there are two stages: finding which transformation should be done and how to apply it.
 For determining an affine transformation - translation, rotation, scaling - we are much more flexible in VR, as we have two controllers.

 Once the transformation is known we can either apply it to the mesh directly, which is done in C# with the Unity API.
 Or we can apply it to a vertex selection mask, which is done in C++ and modifies the vertex data.
 This implementation is more involved as transforming a selection mask needs to be done on the worker thread.
-It uses the [Eigen geometry module](https://eigen.tuxfamily.org/dox/group__Geometry__Module.html) :cite:`eigen`.
+It uses the [Eigen geometry module](https://eigen.tuxfamily.org/dox/group__Geometry__Module.html) :cite:`eigen-geometry`.

 When working with multiple meshes or multiple selections, we need to determine what to transform – a mask of meshes or selections.
 For this the sphere brush is used.
 If a mesh or selection is inside, it is affected.
 If there is nothing inside then the active mesh or selection is affected.
 This provides lots of control but also gives an intuitive experience.
 If both hands act on the same mask then we perform two handed transformations, such as scaling.
 This method provides and simple way for operating on multiple selections.